 Additional 3D FEM testing confirmed the 250,000-pound truck loading ability of the system.

 6. It meets or exceeds safety characteristics of existing pavement systems.

-Traction testing is discussed in the 2.1 Surface Traction section.
-A British Pendulum Tester was used and the samples exceeded the desired Skid Numbers.
-According to the tester, asphalt with these skid numbers qualifies for vehicles traveling at a mean speed of 80mph on a wet surface.
+A British Pendulum device was used, and the samples exceeded the desired Skid Numbers, which qualifies for vehicles traveling at a mean speed of 80mph on a wet surface.

 Solar road studs – LED devices that are installed on road lines to alert drivers where the lines are at night – have been shown to reduce nighttime accidents in the UK by 72-percent (http://www.clearviewtraffic.com/images/file/White%20Papers/Five%20ways%20to%20make%20night-time%20driving%20safer.pdf).

 Likewise, road lines illuminated in the Solar Roadways system will provide even more nighttime visibility and safety by illuminating the entire lines and adding verbiage and warning systems.